IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/18_Handling_Remote_Features_Manually.md

 Steps:

 1. Client-side configuration
-2. Server-side configuration and proccessing of the request.
+2. Server-side configuration and processing of the request.

 ### Client-side configuration